 So, the course Digital America is back this fall, but with a twist: the students have to create an “experience” at the end of each unit that somehow relates to our readings/viewings and discussions.
 There are a few guidelines: the experience has to completed during class, it must be documented in some way, and we cannot break the law.
 Other than that, it’s wide open.
-Digital America will follow the experiences of the course throughout the semester on the class blog.
+Digital America will follow the experiences of the course throughout the semester on the [link no longer active].

 Experience Five: Back to the Land

 So, believe it or not, this is it, the final class experience for Digital America.
 The final group had a great deal of pressure on its shoulders, having to meet and raise the bar, and it did commendably.
 The class headed off to the James River for a picnic, but there was a catch: during the first half of the picnic, phones were permitted, but during the second half, all phones were taken away.
 The intention was to analyze how the conversation changed as a result of having no technological distractions, and revolved around the ideas of Sherry Turkle–who insists that digitization is detrimental to communication skills–and Zeynep Tufekci–who argues that digitization is actually helping draw people closer together.

 Most students ended up falling into the Turkle camp: